 Dublin prides itself on a young and well-educated workforce – thanks to its world famous educational institutions, such as Trinity College and University College.
 As businesses start up in, and migrate to, Dublin, it is not surprising that many companies are able to source local talent directly from the city and its suburbs.

 It is no surprise that the capital of the Emerald Isle is filled with green spaces.
-Vast verdant areas, such as the National Botanic Garden and Phoenix Park, offer spaces to reflect and relax.
+Vast verdant areas, such as the National Botanic Garden and Phoenix Park, offer spaces to reflect and relax near the many serviced apartments Dublin has offer.
 Just south of the city lies the impressive Dublin Mountains, meaning an opportunity to escape to the wild is never far away.

-Read our Dublin city guide for a full breakdown of services and attractions.
+Read our for a full breakdown of services and attractions.